YoussefKababe/exbars/README.md

 </div>
 ```

-**Notice:** your partials and helpers names will always be transformed from underscore to camelcase!
+**Notice:** your helper name will always be transformed from underscore to camelcase!

 ### Views directory structure